Last Updated on April 18, 2026 by Ioana

 Sofitel Warsaw Victoria

 The hotel is beautifully decorated and has spacious rooms with views of Pilsudski Square or the historic district.
-It has all the modern amenities you would imagine for a 5-star hotel.
+It also has all the modern amenities you would imagine for a 5-star hotel.

 Nowy Świat